-66.2 Academic Standing and Graduation
+66.1 Academic Standing and Graduation

-Academic standing is assessed at the end of Fall/Winter terms based on at least ★6 credits.
+Academic standing is assessed at the end of Fall/Winter terms based on at least $\star 6$ credits.
 Students are expected to maintain a minimum grade point average of 2.7 or more on the four-point letter grading system used at the University of Alberta.
 In cases where the grade point average falls between 2.3 and 2.7, the Faculty of Business may recommend marginal standing for the student as an academic warning.
 Students who are assigned marginal standing twice or whose grade point average falls below 2.3 may be required to withdraw from the program.

-To qualify for graduation, a student must satisfy all program requirements as specified by §66.1 and demonstrate satisfactory academic performance by achieving a grade point average of 2.7 or more on all courses in the diploma program.
+To qualify for graduation, a student must satisfy all program requirements and demonstrate satisfactory academic performance by achieving a grade point average of 2.7 or more on all courses in the diploma program.

-66.3 Transfer of Credit to the MBA
+66.2 Transfer of Credit to the MBA

 Courses credited toward the Diploma in Corporate Finance may be eligible for transfer credit to a Masters of Business Administration degree.
-To be granted credit, a student enrolled in the Diploma Program must be admitted to the MBA Program (§195.8.2) prior to completion of the diploma.
+To be granted credit, a student enrolled in the Diploma Program must be admitted to the MBA Program (§205.9.2) prior to completion of the diploma.